Rampastring/WorldAlteringEditor/README.md

 yourself using Visual Studio 2017 or newer.
 If you want a download, you can, however, contact me and ask for one on DTA's Discord server: https://discord.gg/6UtC289

+## License

+The editor is licensed under the GNU General Public License, version 2.
+If you create and publish a derivate, you need to also release your source code for the fork.
+Please see LICENSE.txt for more details.

 ## Why only DTA?
 What about Tiberian Sun or Red Alert 2?

 As DTA runs on the Tiberian Sun game engine, the editor is compatible with the TS/RA2 map format.